-- (a) Determine an estimate of the average Load Profile for First-Tier Controlled Loads and Second-Tier Controlled Loads for a Profile Area over a given period of time (Profile Preparation Service Controlled Load Profile); - (b) Allocate that profile to both first-tier and second-tier Controlled Loads metering data (Basic Meter Profiler Controlled Load Profile); - (c) Determine an estimate of the average Load Profile of the remaining first-tier loads and second-tier loads for a Profile Area (that is, excluding the first-tier and second-tier Controlled Loads) over a given period of time (Profile Preparation Service Net System Load Profile); and - (d) Allocate that Load Profile to second-tier non-Controlled Loads in that Profile Area (Basic Meter Profiler Net System Load Profile).
+- determine an estimate of the average Load Profile for Controlled Loads for a Profile Area over a given period of time (Profile Preparation Service - Controlled Load Profile); - (b) allocate that profile to Controlled Loads (Basic Meter Profiler Controlled Load Profile); - (c) determine an estimate of the average Load Profile of the remaining loads for a Profile Area (that is, excluding the Controlled Loads) over a given period of time (Profile Preparation Service Net System Load Profile); and - (d) allocate that Load Profile to non-Controlled Loads in that Profile Area (Basic Meter Profiler Net System Load Profile).

-11.1.3 South Australia
+11.1.3.
+South Australia